windmill-labs/windmilldocs/docs/advanced/1_self_host/index.md

 The default super-admin user is: admin@windmill.dev / `changeme`.

-From there, you can follow the setup app to replace the superadmin account and schedule a sync of resources (by default, everyday) and add new users.
+From there, you can follow the setup app to replace the superadmin account and schedule a sync of resources (by default, everyday).

 ![Add new users](./adding_new_user.gif "Add new users")